States, cities face deadline for proving how quickly they’ve helped renters in crisis - NewsBreak

 While it’s not clear yet who the winners and losers will be, advocates say some states already stand out for their speed in getting their federal money spent, like New Jersey, Virginia and North Carolina.

-Slower-spending states include Georgia, Arizona, Ohio and Tennessee—although it doesn’t necessarily mean they’ll see their housing funds taken away.
+Slower-spending states include Georgia, Arizona, Ohio and Tennessee — although it doesn’t necessarily mean they’ll see their housing funds taken away.
+Colorado ranked 18th among states in the percent of its allocation it has spent.

 Underperformers